July 28-August 4(FULL) or October 1 -8 (FULL, Standby ONLY open for registration)

 What to Expect from this Tiny House Workshop and Natural Building Course:

-You can expect to learn about every aspect of building a tiny house in this comprehensive workshop, including the basics of plumbing and electrical, plus how tiny homes can fit into community living.
+Between the online and the in-person content, you can expect to learn about every aspect of building a tiny house in this comprehensive workshop, including the basics of plumbing and electrical, plus how tiny homes can fit into community living.
 This is not an overview or intro class.
-On the contrary, it’s an all-encompassing practicum that will not only get you ready to build your own tiny house, but also prepare you to create your own design, source the best materials, and understand more deeply how tiny homes can fit into your life.
+On the contrary, it’s an all-encompassing program that will not only get you ready to build your own tiny house, but also prepare you to create your own design, source the best materials, and understand more deeply how tiny homes can fit into your life.

-During our 10 full days together, we’ll cover the following:
+During our time together, we’ll cover the following:

 Hands-On Tiny House Building